Plot or Extract Results of Constrained Correspondence Analysis or Redundancy Analysis

 are used to select the corresponding negative scaling type; either correlation-like scores or Hill's scaling for PCA/RDA and CA/CCA respectively.
 See argumentscaling

-for details.- optimize
+for details.- tidy

 Return scores that are compatible with ggplot2: all scores are in a single